 Pinstripes is not your typical bowling alley.
 I grew up in bowling alleys.
 Both my grandparents bowled in leagues.
 My Grandpa semi-professionally.
-As much as I enjoyed it growing up it’s something I haven’t done with my children.
-I haven’t done it because quiet frankly bowling alleys tend to be dark, smokey and dirty.
+As much as I enjoyed it growing up, it’s something I haven’t done with my children.
+I haven’t done it because, quite frankly, bowling alleys tend to be dark, smokey, and dirty.
 If you have young children who like to explore and who have been known to crawl around on the ground, it can be gross.
 As much fun as bowling was growing up, the germaphobe in me kept us away.
-When I got the invite to Pinstripes though it looked different, there was the new no-smoking in public places law and it came with fruit and yogurt how bad could it be?
+When I got the invite to Pinstripes, though, it looked different, there was the new no-smoking in public places law, and it came with fruit and yogurt.
+How bad could it be?

 It was not bad at all.
-In fact it is the best time, and best value in all of Chicagoland for entertaining your children (and I was in no way paid to say that!).
+In fact, it is the best time and best value in all of Chicagoland for entertaining your children (and I was in no way paid to say that!).
 Seriously!
-The Pinstripes Kids Club runs every morning Monday – Friday from 11:00 a.m. – 1:00 p.m. (effective June 4, 2018) – you will need to sign up on your first visit and you will get a card for future visits.
-With that Kids Club card kids bowl for $3 per hour with a $3 shoe rental and parents bowl free!
-Adults can bring up to 4 kids (12 and younger) with them for the kids club rate.
-Additional perks for the kids club include food discount and free events.
+The Pinstripes Kids Club runs every morning Monday – Friday from 11:00 a.m. – 1:00 p.m. (effective June 4, 2018) – you will need to sign up on your first visit, and you will get a card for future visits.
+With that Kids Club card, kids bowl for $3 per hour with a $3 shoe rental, and parents bowl free!
+Adults can bring up to 4 kids (12 and younger) for the kids club rate.
+Additional perks for the kids club include food discounts and free events.

 Editors note: Originally published in 2011, updated in February 2018 to note changes to the Kids Club.